flatpak/flatpak-builder-tools/deno/README.md

 deno -RN -W=. main.ts deno.lock
 ```

-This will create a `deno-sources.json` that can be used in flatpak build files:
+This will create a `deno-sources.json` that can be used in flatpak build files.
+The sources files provides these 2 directories:

 - it creates and populates `./deno_dir` with npm dependencies
 - it creates and populates `./vendor` with jsr + http dependencies